 Ms. Hay is licensed as a clinical social worker through the State of Alaska.

-Andrew Hopper, BA, MSW
+Andrew Hopper, MSW

 Mr. Hopper has been working with Alaskans since 2008.
 He has worked with children, adolescents, adults, and the elderly, as well as people with different abilities in acute and community settings.
 Andrew has experience working with people with anxiety, depression, and histories of trauma.
 He has a special interest in understanding how people communicate with one another across environments.